steven-tk/Asteroids/README.md

 - add asteroid sprite graphics (license? make myself?)
   - random rotation speed/direction
   - sprite atlas to draw randomly from? just scale one?
   - ALT: try programmatically created shapes.
     - how to add multiple shapes to one entity?
 (Like small craters on the asteroids)
-  - explosion effect via small lines coming off the original asteroid that die after time/distance x

 ### Player features

 - add acceleration (player) (also missile if added as weapon)
+  - try with strafing controls (q/e)
-- add life (max 3?) / respawn mechanic
+- add life (max 3?) / respawn mechanic or short invul?
-- add invulnerable frames & dmg to asteroid
+- add invulnerable frames & dmg to asteroid on ship collision?
 - triangular hitbox for player
 - collectable upgrades?
   - add drops (+life, fire rate, ..?)